mapbox/osm-tag-stats/README.md

 ## Queries mbtiles to generate a geojson

-The mbtiles files mostly come from [OSM QA TILES](http://osmlab.github.io/osm-qa-tiles/) and work well with any file there!
-You can also use _osm-tag-stats_ with your own custom mbtiles.
+The mbtiles files usually come from [OSM QA TILES](http://osmlab.github.io/osm-qa-tiles/) and _osm-tag-stats_ works well with any file there.
+Of course, you can also use _osm-tag-stats_ with your own custom mbtiles files.

 ### Installation